Why are we talking about Meditation?

 Yes.
 Although this cannot be provided through the Transforming Autism Project, we can put you in touch with qualified and experienced facilitators who can provide Heartfulness workshops to any type of organisation for no charge.
 For examples of such Heartfulness Programmes, please see here.

-Please contact us for further information or to be put in touch with a trainer to arrange sessions for yourself or your organisation.
+Try the meditation yourself as per the options above, and then if you are interested in taking the next step, contact Guy for further information or to be put in touch with a trainer to arrange sessions for yourself or your organisation.